hanwencheng/gists/workshop-china-september.md

 For detail, check Shawn's [Create your first Substrate blockchan tutorial](https://hackmd.io/B-jWKzRCQmq1gPtFFkXjFA#Proof-Of-Existence-Chain), which maybe slightly difference from the tutorial here.

+#### 8. Test POE with awesome UI!

+A Web App is live [here](https://substrate.dev/substrate-front-end-template/).

+If you want to connect with your local host, please folk the [substrate front end template](https://github.com/substrate-developer-hub/substrate-front-end-template/), and comment in this [line](https://github.com/substrate-developer-hub/substrate-front-end-template/) to connect to local node, also comment out the next line with remote websocket link.

 ## Exercise 3: Perform a forkless upgrade to our blockchain!

 ####